maddielaw/TravelTracker/README.md

 *Note:* departure dates in the past, trip durations over 365 and a traveler count over 10 are not accepted.

-### Responsive Design & Accessibility
+### Accessibility

-travelTracker is responsive for desktop, laptop, tablet, and mobile users and was built with accessibility in mind.

-I tested my site's accessibility with Lighthouse and also utilized Dalton for Google Chrome to test the site's color palette for colorblind users.
-The site is fully functional utilizing `tab`.
-I'm committed to continuing to improve on this to ensure that my site is accessible for all users.
+travelTracker was built with accessibility in mind -- I tested my site's accessibility with Lighthouse and the site is fully functional utilizing `tab`.
+I'm committed to continuing to improve on this to ensure that my site is accessible for all users and welcome additional feedback!

+### Responsive Design

+travelTracker is responsive for desktop, laptop, tablet, and mobile users so travelers can track their trips on the go!

 ![travelTracker mobile](https://user-images.githubusercontent.com/92049763/157099342-f4069b48-14b0-4198-be1c-ecb0d9c12519.gif)

 ## Future Additions
 - Add a travel agent login and dashboard so the agency can view all travelers and approve pending trips, suggest activities for travelers trips, and add new destinations
-- Flesh out the traveler sidebar with additional stats, such as the number of days they've traveled, a countdown to their next trip
+- Flesh out the traveler sidebar with additional stats, such as the number of days they've traveled, a countdown to their next trip, etc.
+- Allow user ability to star / favorite destinations
-- Incorporate local storage so that a traveler's dashboard will persist on refresh for a certain amount of time
+- Incorporate local storage so that a traveler's dashboard will persist on refresh

 ## Credits
 Author: [Maddie Law](https://github.com/maddielaw)